Originally posted: 8/04/2020

 - “But when He, the Spirit of truth, comes, He will guide you into all the truth; for He will not speak on His own initiative, but whatever He hears, He will speak; and He will disclose to you what is to come.
 14 He will glorify Me, for He will take of Mine and will disclose it to you.
 15 All things that the Father has are Mine; therefore I said that He takes of Mine and will disclose it to you,” (John 16:13-15).

 - Though others may argue, and even hate us, let us refuse to nullify His grace as we rely on the cross.
-Let us trust that as we come to His Word, by His grace He will grow us and sanctify us, that we may surrender by faith to live the crucified life and be empowered to put the works of our flesh to death, and be enabled to live, not as the world lives, but according to the Truth of His Gospel.
+Let us trust that as we come in faith to hear His Spirit teach us through His Word, by His grace He will grow us and sanctify us, that we may surrender by faith to live the crucified life and be empowered to put the works of our flesh to death; that we would live, not as the world lives, but according to the Truth of His Gospel.

 - “I have given them Your word; and the world has hated them, because they are not of the world, even as I am not of the world.
 15 I do not ask You to take them out of the world, but to keep them from the evil one.
 16 They are not of the world, even as I am not of the world.
 17 Sanctify them in the truth; Your word is truth,” (John 17:14-17).